3dolphin/3dolphin-imi-dolphin-livechat-connector-ios/README.md

         // 4.
 Disconnected (when quit from chat)
         // 5.
 Disconnected (when something error from server)
         // 6.
 Filesized Limited exceed (when file upload >2mb)
+        // 7.
+Can not upload because of difference format file

     }